When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Results

-\paragraph{What is the reason for the mixed results?} In our experiments, we use the same hyperparameters for all models as in the prior works with contradictory results~\cite{wang-etal-2020-multi,siddhant-etal-2020-leveraging}.
-However, our setups use different training and test data. \citet{siddhant-etal-2020-leveraging} introduce the WMT15 multilingual dataset that contains parallel datasets from 15 languages (to and from English) from WMT, and \citet{wang-etal-2020-multi} use a subset of 10 languages from the same dataset.
-Both use news test sets (WMT) and their monolingual data are also largely news data.
-By contrast, the ML50 dataset we use has more languages and almost \textit{half} of them (24/50) have less than 200K parallel sentences, whereas in WMT15 all languages have more than 200K sentences, except for Gujarati (11K).
-ML50 is also less uniform than WMT15.
-Figure~\ref{fig:ml50-data} shows the distribution of different data sources in the ML50 test data.
-High-resource languages contain mostly WMT data, low-resource mostly data from TED talks, while medium-resource languages are a mixture of many datasets.
-Recall that BT is very effective in high-resource (i.e., WMT) pairs, but produces mixed results when translating into languages other than English in non-WMT pairs.
-In medium-resource pairs, the results were also very mixed across models.
-Based on these observations, we hypothesize that early works reported universal improvements because they considered more favourabe experimental setups, with fewer languages and parallel, monolingual, and test data in the same domain.
-This is further supported by the mixed results in \citet{xu2023languageaware}, that use the same DAE methods but on data from African languages with less uniform data sources.
+\paragraph{What is the reason for the mixed results?} In our experiments, we used the same model/training hyperparameters as in previous conflicting studies~\cite{wang-etal-2020-multi,siddhant-etal-2020-leveraging}.
+The only difference lies in our training and test data.
+Those earlier works used 10/15 languages from WMT and news test sets.
+By contrast, the ML50 dataset is more challenging, as 1) it has more languages, 2) contains truly low-resource languages (24/50 have less than 200K sentences, unlike prior works), and, more importantly, 3) it has data from diverse sources (Figure~\ref{fig:ml50-data}).
+High-resource languages contain WMT (news) data, whereas other languages have data from different sources, mainly from TED talks.
+Recall that BT is more effective in high-resource pairs but yields poor results in non-English non-WMT pairs.
+Considering this, we hypothesize that previous works reported universal gains because they considered more favourabe experimental setups, with fewer languages and parallel, monolingual, and test data in the same domain.

-\paragraph{In-domain test sets reveal favourable results.} To investigate this hypothesis, we evaluate models on \textit{uniform} multilingual test sets, where all languages have data from the same source.
-In Figure~\ref{fig:delta-bleu-wiki-flores} we show the results on the FLORES test set with data from the Wikipedia domain, and in Figure~\ref{fig:delta-bleu-wiki-ntrex} we show the results in the NTREX test set with data from the news domain.
+\paragraph{How do results change on other test domains?} To test this hypothesis, we evaluate models on \textit{uniform} test sets, where all languages have data from the same source.
+Figure~\ref{fig:delta-bleu-wiki-flores-ntrex} shows the results on the FLORES (Wikipedia domain) and NTREX (news domain) test sets.
 The TICO-19 results follow similar trends and include them in the appendix.